dask/distributed/docs/source/task-launch.rst

 Extended Example
 ~~~~~~~~~~~~~~~~

-This example computing the Fibonacci numbers creates tasks that submit tasks
+Computing the Fibonacci numbers creates involves a recursive function.
+When the
-that submit tasks that submit other tasks, etc. This example is a good example
-of when the APIs below should be used.
+function is run, it calls itself using values it computed.
+We will use this as
+an example throughout this documentation to illustrate different techniques of
+submitting tasks from tasks.

 .. code-block:: python

-   In [1]: from distributed import Client

-   In [2]: client = Client()

-   In [3]: def fib(n):
+   In [1]: def fib(n):
       ...:     if n < 2:
       ...:         return n
-      ...:     a = fib(n - 1)  # we want to submit this function to the client
+      ...:     a = fib(n - 1)
-      ...:     b = fib(n - 2)  # we want to submit this function to the client
+      ...:     b = fib(n - 2)
       ...:     return a + b

-   In [4]: future = client.submit(fib, 100)

-   In [5]: future
-   Out[5]: <Future: status: finished, type: int, key: fib-7890e9f06d5f4e0a8fc7ec5c77590ace>

-   In [6]: future.result()
+   In [2]: fib(10)
-   Out[6]: 354224848179261915075

-This example is a bit extreme and spends most of its time establishing client
-connections from the worker rather than doing actual work, but does demonstrate
+   Out[2]: 55

-that even pathological cases function robustly.
-We will use this example later
+We will use this example to show the different interfaces.
-on for the various interfaces.

 Submit tasks from worker
 ------------------------